directus/directus/docs/self-hosted/config-options.md

 In addition to data-caching, Directus also does some internal caching.
 Note `CACHE_SCHEMA` and `CACHE_PERMISSIONS` which are enabled by default.
 These speed up the overall performance of Directus, as we don't want to introspect the whole database or check all permissions on every request.
-When running Directus load balanced, you'll need to use [Redis](#redis-2) or disable all caching.

 :::